 Christian Adames, B.A., (he/him) is a research assistant for the Center for the Evaluation of HIV Prevention Programs in Chicago.
 Christian earned his bachelor’s degree in Psychology with a minor in Biological Sciences from the University of Chicago in 2015.
 While at UChicago, Christian coordinated a research project focused on how medical students engaged in their community, and he was also a research assistant studying developmental neurobiology.
 Christian’s research interests broadly include disparities in health care among minority populations, with a particular focus on mental health and the social factors contributing to these disparities.
 He hopes to pursue these research interests further through public health and clinical psychology graduate programs in the future.

-Emily Bettin, B.A., (she/her) is a research assistant for the Data Management Team, working with multiple IMPACT research projects.
+Emily Bettin, B.A., (she/her) is a research study coordinator for the Data Management Team, working with multiple IMPACT research projects.
 She received her B.A. in Political Science and The Integrated Program in Humane Studies from Kenyon College.
 In 2012, she completed the Post-Baccalaureate Pre-Clinical Psychology certificate program from Northwestern University’s School of Professional Studies.
 Emily has previous research experience working at The Family Institute at Northwestern University as the Project Administrator for the Epstein Center for Psychotherapy Change, where she was active in the implementation, expansion, and continued evolution of the Systemic Therapy Inventory of Change (STIC©).
 Her clinical and research interests broadly include issues related to trauma and resilience, particularly among members of underserved and marginalized communities.

 Jim Carey, M.P.H., (he/him) is the intervention implementation coordinator for the 2GETHER project with IMPACT.
 He earned his B.S. from Ohio State University and his M.P.H. from University of Illinois at Chicago (UIC) in Community Health Sciences.
 Jim has previously worked at the Midwest AIDS Training and Education Center (MATEC) as a program coordinator and training specialist where he provided clinical training and education to healthcare professionals, developed new curricula and coordinated large scale conferences.
 After his tenure at MATEC, Jim became the community engagement coordinator for the Chicago arm of the HIV Vaccine Trials Network at UIC.
 In his most recent position at the Illinois Department of Public Health, he was a training specialist and curriculum development specialist where he trained all state of Illinois employees in HIV test counseling, risk reduction, cultural competence with LGBTQ clients, and various CDC Effective Behavioral Interventions.
 In addition, Jim partnered with the AIDS Foundation of Chicago for the “Ready, Set, PrEP!” training series and helped various state health departments implement their new PrEP programs.
 Jim also guest lectures for the Physician Assistant Program at Northwestern University, the Social Work program at University of Chicago, and the Public Health Program at DePaul University.
 His research interests include eliminating health disparities within the LGBTQ population, primarily through prevention with positives and advances in biomedical HIV prevention.
 Additionally, Jim is a three time galleried artist, and studies painting and photography at the School of the Art Institute of Chicago.